mofahad/NCBI_Dataset_Custom_NER_-SPACY/README.md

 # NCBI_Dataset_Custom_NER_-SPACY
-Performing Custom NER with Spacy on NCBI(Mdeical Data)  to extract  the Disease ,Symptoms from the text.
+Performing Custom NER with Spacy on NCBI(Medical Dataset)  to extract  the Disease ,Symptoms  as entities from the text.